 Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?

-6. Alterations/additions/extensions
+Yes

-A. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet or bedroom)?

-If you have answered yes, please describe the changes which you have made:

-(ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?

-If you have answered yes, the relevant documents will be needed by the purchaser, and you should give them to your solicitor as soon as possible for checking.
+6. Alterations/additions/extensions A. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet or bedroom)?
+Don't know If you have answered yes , please describe the changes which you have made: Conservatory added (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes, the relevant documents should give them to your solicitor as soon as possib